zeljkoobrenovic/grounded-architecture/_posts/2022-06-20-preparing-for-ai.markdown

 Mastering legacy frameworks or clinging to outdated governance models won’t help.
 Be willing to trade technical prestige for future-proof relevance.

 **Prepare for “pancaking.”**
 Teams are flattening.
-The future architect is not a gatekeeper, but a guide.
+The future IT architect is not a gatekeeper, but a guide.
 Your ability to influence across flat, autonomous teams will define your impact.

 <br>
 ## Final Thought: You're Not Being Replaced—Unless You Refuse to Evolve